kylesilva-dev/kylesilva-dev/README.md

-# Hi there 👋 I'm Mercy
+# Hey 👋 I'm Mercy

 💻 **Developer in progress | Data Analyst**
 📊 Passion for **turning data into insights** and building efficient web solutions.